alibaba/FederatedScope/benchmark/B-FHTL/README.md

 More details about the benchmark please refer to [https://arxiv.org/abs/2206.03436](https://arxiv.org/abs/2206.03436)

 **Notice**:
 Considering FederatedScope is an open-sourced library that updates frequently, to ensure the reproducibility of the experimental results, we create a new branch `feature/B-FHTL`.
-The users can reproduce the results by running the scripts under the directory ``.
+The users can reproduce the results by running the scripts under the directory `scripts/`, you can also copy the scripts from `benchmark/B-FHTL/${DATA_NAME}`.

 ## Dataset
 ### Graph-DC